-There had been a fuller diverse range of coins historically minted up to and beyond a pound.
-Silver went on proving to be a reliable base metal in the long term, although there were some times of extreme shortage.
-Main problem with placing face value on that precious metal for larger denominations, was size and weight made such coins impractical for everyday use.
+Silver historically proved to be the most reliable metal for valuing coins up to and beyond a pound, even though there were some times of extreme shortage.
+Main problem with placing face value on that precious metal for larger denominations, was size and weight simply made such coins impractical for everyday use.
 A very obvious alternative was using higher ranked gold.

 Through very ancient use, gold is still a recognised international currency.
 There's evidence of Celtic coins far predating Roman occupancy.
 Nonetheless, it was long after an English nation adopted Lsd as the standard unit, that gold made tenuous additions to the currency into a mid 14th century.
-And in relatively short time the royal mints realised one major disadvantage was an ever rising price of bullion that eventually outstripped original face values.
+But the royal mints soon realised one major disadvantage was an ever rising price of bullion.
+This would eventually make gold coins worth more than their original face values.
 Some attempts at substituting silver coins never gained lasting public acceptance due to excessive sizes.
 It led a succession of revalued gold coins, only to be melted down and losing names such as the Helm, Noble and Angel.

 They'd been topped by the first one pound coin issued 1549 worth 20/- shillings.
 Replaced by a Guinea, that also inflated to set instead an established value at 21 shillings.
 A revalued Sovereign restored the name that lives on as an icon for the Royal Mint.
-Our present pound coin can only imitate glint when retaining similar size, whereas a sparkling new Sovereign that still measures 22 carat, commands their 2014 inflated price tag upward of £325.
+Our present pound coin can only imitate glint when retaining similar size, whereas a sparkling new Sovereign in 2014 still measuring 22 carat, commanded an inflated price tag of upward £325.

 Numismatics can better identify fuller British Coinage.
 Majority of those would never be seen when working families started rapidly populating Hucknall Huthwaite into the 20th century.
 There were several extremely wealthy residents who had personal opportunity of dealing in pounds beyond influential business interests.
 By which time, paper money had largely replaced use of purer gold and silver coinage above a Half Crown.